BenderScript/mopa/README.md

 # Mixer Out of Process LogEntry Adapter Walkthrough

+This is an adaptation and expansion of the [Mixer Out of Process Adapter (MOPA) Walkthrough](https://github.com/istio/istio/wiki/Mixer-Out-of-Process-Adapter-Walkthrough) tutorial.

+## Why this Guide

-This is an adaptation and expansion of the [Mixer Out of Process Adapter (MOPA) Walkthrough](https://github.com/istio/istio/wiki/Mixer-Out-of-Process-Adapter-Walkthrough) tutorial and although I managed to get the metric example working, it was rough given that setup information is scattered across many pages with sometimes confusing or conflicting information.
+Although I managed to get the metric example working, it was rough because setup information is scattered across many pages with sometimes confusing or conflicting information.
 For example:

 * The [Istio Dev Guide](https://github.com/istio/istio/wiki/Dev-Guide) suggests to start Minikube with: